As India strikes Pakistan, I mourn what we’ve truly lost

 On the night of May 6, India went to bed.
 In the morning, we were at war.

 When I woke up on Wednesday at about 4:30am to use the bathroom, the glow of my phone screen caught my bleary eye.
-Still half asleep, I picked it up – only to be jolted awake by headline after headline screaming the same unthinkable message: India had launched a series of strikes into Pakistan, targeting “terrorist strongholds“.
+Still half asleep, I picked it up – only to be jolted awake by headline after headline screaming the same unthinkable message: India had launched a series of strikes into Pakistan, targeting terrorist strongholds.

 My husband was getting ready to catch a 7am flight from New Delhi to Jaipur.
 My phone beeped again.
 Some flight routes were being cancelled, and a few airports in northern India might be shut down.
 It was unclear whether this was a precautionary measure or in anticipation of possible Pakistani retaliation by air.
 We decided it was too risky.
 He would drive instead.